cworreschk/countdown-clock/README.md

 ## Versioning

-Uikit::Sass::Rails will be maintained under the Semantic Versioning guidelines as much as possible.
+Countdown-Clock will be maintained under the Semantic Versioning guidelines as much as possible.
 Releases will be numbered with the following format:

 `<major>.<minor>.<patch>`